lolLucoa/dump/README.md

 # dump
-> what the fuck did i just find.
+> what the fuck did i just find. -Probably you

 ## Hi, Welcome to my dump-fest.